2 Samuel 23

 In the midst of listing his mighty men and their deeds, the narrative pauses for a moment of longing.
 David is in hiding, in the cave of Adullam, while the Philistines camp in the valley nearby.
 He remembers Bethlehem - his home, the city of his youth.
 "Oh that one would give me drink of the water of the well of Bethlehem!"
 It is a casual wish, almost a sigh.
 He is thirsty, and he remembers the water of home.
 He does not command anyone to get it.
 He simply expresses a desire.

 The three warriors do what David did not ask them to command - they break through the Philistine lines and bring him the water.
-But when they arrive and offer it to him, David does not drink.
-Instead, he pours it out unto the Lord.
+But when they arrive and offer it to him, David pours it out unto the Lord.
 This is a drink offering - a libation, a sacrifice.
-In the Old Testament ritual, a drink offering was poured out at the base of the altar, not consumed.
-It was an act of complete dedication, of giving back to God what had been given to you.
+In the Old Testament ritual, a drink offering was poured out at the base of the altar in an act of complete dedication, of giving back to God what had been given to you.

 David's refusal to drink is accompanied by a spiritual conviction: "Be it far from me, O Lord, that I should do this."
 To drink the water would be to treat it as a mere commodity, a beverage to slake his thirst.
-But it is not.
-It is something far more precious.
+It has become something far more precious.

 David explains his refusal with a metaphor that transforms everything: "Is not this the blood of the men that went in jeopardy of their lives?"
 The water is not water; it is the lifeblood of the warriors who went to fetch it.
 They risked their lives to bring it to him.
 In pouring it out, David is treating it as sacred - as a drink offering that honors the sacrifice his men have made.
 He cannot consume something that costly without first dedicating it to God.